 Students are immediately given the opportunity to lead within their own residential community during their first year on Grounds through the Residential Leadership Experience (RLE).

 Students living in on-Grounds residential areas are elected to represent their residence hall through their respective Association Council or to represent their class through First Year Council.

 - Association Councils provide opportunities for residents to connect with one another, organize service projects for their community, and improve the quality of student life in their residential area.

 - First Year Council seeks to build an inclusive community among First Year peers, as well as a class identity.

-Both residential community leadership experiences are overseen by the Program Coordinator for Leadership, an undergraduate student staff member of Housing & Residence Life.
+The Residential Leadership Experience is overseen by the Vice Chair for Council Leadership, an undergraduate student staff member of Housing & Residence Life.